boneskull/core/README.md

 If you are using Express to deliver your (please see FAQ below) public assets (css, images, javascript, etc), then all your folders are "hooked up" when your app starts and served automatically.

-Notice that the `app` folder will have a preference over `modules` and `system`, that means, if you have two files with the same name (eg: `logo.png`) inside a module in `modules/mymodule/public/logo.png` and in `app/public/logo.png` it will serve only the `app` one.
+Notice that the `app` folder will have a precedence over `modules` and `system`, that means, if you have two files with the same name (eg: `logo.png`) inside a module in `modules/mymodule/public/logo.png` and in `app/public/logo.png` it will serve only the `app` one.